 "Went here for part of our honeymoon in Sept.
 If you want a college scene atmosphere with no privacy, this is your resort.
 Their website is very misleading with the room descriptions, not knowing this, & based on the website, we chose a room & booked.
 Never have we been that disappointed.
 Our "ocean-view" room turned out that we could see the ocean, right after you looked through the trees and the fence, over the road, and past the rocks.
 Not exactly the ideal ocean view.
 We approached the FD mgr. who was very unconcerned with our problems.
 The food was decent and the staff was okay.
 No one gets in a hurry, even if your food is getting cold.
 The only good experience is the snorkeling, the staff and the trip, was the only pleasent experience at the resort.
 We spoke with 5 other couples who had less than enjoyed their vacation due to miscommunication problems with staff.
 We wouldn't visit this resort again, but this is the perfect resort for couples who can't entertain themselves.
 It's a perfect party atmosphere."

-- Travel date: Fri 7th of November 2003
+- Travel date: 7th November 2003

 Wonderful Honeymoon spot

+"My husband and I just got back from the Grande after a 7 night stay.
+We stayed in a conceirge room that was very average.
+It was beachfront, which I recommend since oceanfront could overlook a parking lot.
+The conceirge is nice for the room service and the bar but as far as a nicer room I don't think you get it.
+The food was very good and service was very impressive.
+They seat you right away and you never have an empty glass.
+Food comes out in proper order and very timely as well.
 Our favorite was Barefoot on the beach and Josephines for a dessert waffle and ice cream.
 The resort was very clean and I think had the best property on the island, from what I saw.
 There were quiet areas to escape and just lounge in a hammock or to be alone in a jacuzzi.
 As far as off resort tours we did the day sail to Souffrie (sp?), and the ATV adventure.
 Both were a lot of fun.
 The day sail is a must if you want to see the real beauty of the island.
 All and all the resort met our expectations the only downside was the room wasn't what we expected but that's about it."